Jaffer Zaidi

 Jaffer Zaidi is a Pakistani musician, singer-songwriter, composer and pianist.
 He is best known as the lead vocalist of semiclassical band Kaavish.
-Propelled to success with the release of three singles "Bachpan", "Choti Khushiyaan", "Tere Pyar Mein" and album Gunkali, Zaidi has established himself as one of the leading musicians in country.
+Propelled to success with the release of three singles "Bachpan", "Choti Khushiyaan", "Tere Pyar Mein" and album Gunkali, Zaidi has established himself as one of the leading musicians in the country.

 Zaidi's album Gunkali received two nominations at the 10th Lux Style Awards, including Best Artist for Zaidi and Best Producer for Faisal Rafi.
 It brought him a critical appraisal earning him a nomination at Best Debut award.
 Zaidi has also appeared in music reality series Coke Studio in three seasons, both as a musician and as a featured artist.
 With season 9, Zaidi made his debut as a music director and producer leading a team of singers under his supervision.

 Personal life

 He is the son of Shehryar Zaidi, a Pakistani television actor, and singer Nayyara Noor He married actress Yamina Peerzada in 2017.